Muthulakshmi Reddy: Political career

+Mahatma Gandhi had invited her to participate in the freedom struggle, but she refused because she wanted to devote her whole time to the welfare of women and children, out of jail, within the government system.
+She was a legislator in Madras where she moved the Bill in 1926 to abolish Devadasi system.
+She also worked as the elected deputy chairman of the assembly, the first example of a woman in that position in the whole world.
+She supported the participation of women in Civil Disobedience Movement of 1930, and she resigned as legislator protesting against the arrest of Mahatma Gandhi.

+Legacy in Healthcare

 Adyar Cancer Institute

+She had seen her younger sister die of Cancer, and the radiation treatment was far away in Kolkata or Ranchi.
 During her address at the Centenary celebration of 1935, she declared her desire to start a hospital for cancer patients.
+She didn't succeed at first but later she founded the institute with her great efforts.
 The foundation stone for Adyar Cancer Institute was laid by prime minister Jawaharlal Nehru in 1952.
 The hospital, which started functioning on 18 June 1954, was the second of its kind in India.
 Today it treats nearly 80,000 cancer patients a year.

 Services to the Tamil Language and people

 She worked for the Tamil music movement, Tamil Language development and she protested to increase the salary of Tamil teachers and writers.
 She was the editor of the monthly magazine 'Sthree Dharumam' for women run by the Indian Women Association.

 Awards and books

 Her book My Experience as a Legislator recounts her initiatives in respect of social reforms taken by her in the Madras Legislature.
 Government of India conferred on her Padma Bhushan in 1956 in recognition of her meritorious services to the nation.

 Reddi inspired an award that is given to women who have given service in cancer prevention.